JYVSECTEC/PHR-model-links/Hypotheses/papers.md

+* [The Unified Kill Chain - RAISING RESILIENCE AGAINST ADVANCED CYBER ATTACKS ](https://www.unifiedkillchain.com/assets/The-Unified-Kill-Chain.pdf) - Research shows that the traditional Cyber Kill Chain® (CKC), as presented by researchers of Lockheed Martin, is perimeter- and malware-focused.
+As such, the traditional model fails to cover other attack vectors and attacks that occur behind the organizational perimeter.
+The Unified Kill Chain offers significant improvements over these scope limitations of the CKC and the time-agnostic nature of the tactics in MITRE’s ATT&CKTM model (ATT&CK)
 * [OWASP Top 10](https://owasp.org/Top10/) - OWASP foundation's top web application security vulnerabilities of 2021.
 * [CVSS version 3.1: Specification Document](https://www.first.org/cvss/specification-document) - Documentation of CVSS version 3.1 by FIRST.
 * [NIST: Risk Management Framework for Information Systems and Organizations](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-37r2.pdf) - NIST's risk management framework and guidelines for applying it to information systems and organisations.